The Truth About Trust-Based Marketing

 Is traditional marketing losing its power?
 Quite possibly.
 These days, only 3% of people say they trust marketers and salespeople.2 On top of that, only 1% of millennials—the next big wave of consumers—say compelling advertising is likely to make them trust a brand.2

 For those engaged in the creation and/or management of marketing campaigns, these numbers are concerning.
 After all, if people don’t trust the claims made in marketing, how can you get them to buy your product or service?
-Fortunately, there may be solution: devote more time and resources to trust-based marketing.
+Fortunately, there may be a solution: devote more time and resources to trust-based marketing.

 What Is Trust-Based Marketing?

-Trust-based marketing isn’t one, specific type of marketing.
+Trust-based marketing isn’t one specific type of marketing.
 Rather, it’s an overall marketing approach that seeks to elevate consumer trust in a product or brand.
 It comes from the understanding that, in an era when an increasing number of people distrust and/or ignore traditional marketing messages, marketers have to use new means to build trust and brand loyalty.
 Trust-based marketing recognizes that traditional marketing (ads, direct mail, website banners, signage, in-store displays, etc.) is best used to gain the audience’s attention.
 To truly motivate and capture consumers, you have to earn their trust.

 How Does Trust-Based Marketing Work?

 The majority of trust-based marketing happens online—it is digital.
 And most of these efforts focus on providing informational websites and creating a strong social media presence.